Corporate Social Responsability (CSR)

 GRI 102-41, GRI 402

 50Hertz is committed to freedom of association, collective bargaining and the protection of employee representatives.
-Particular emphasis is placed on trust and constant cooperation with all trade unions.
-The Supervisory Board of 50Hertz Transmission GmbH is composed of six members and is contractually required to comprise equal numbers of employee and employer representatives (this goes beyond legal requirements).
-In total, four Supervisory Board meetings were held in 2021; throughout these, the Management Board informed and advised the Supervisory Board about the current course of business, the organisation’s economic situation and the status and development of risks by means of written reports and oral statements.
-A committee of spokespersons with information and consultation rights represents the interests of senior executives.
-The Works Council is responsible for representing employees at 50Hertz who are covered by collective agreements and those who are not.
+Particular emphasis is placed on trust and constant cooperation with all trade unions, especially IG BCE (trade union for mining, chemicals, and energy sectors).
+Half of the members of the Supervisory Board of 50Hertz are employee and union representatives.
+In a total of four Supervisory Board meetings in 2023, its members were informed about the current course of business, the organisation’s economic situation and the status and development of risks by means of written reports and oral statements.
+Furthermore, the Works Council and a committee of middle-management spokespersons represent the interests of employees and managers, respectively.
+Both of these bodies have wide-ranging information and consultation rights in human resources- and organizational issues, and are also entitled to negotiate with executive management on e.g. working conditions, health & safety management and employee training (details are regulated in the Works Constitution Act, a federal law).
 Additionally, a cross-company discussion takes place on an annual basis in Elia Group’s European Works Council with representatives from Elia and 50Hertz.

 50Hertz is committed to addressing employee concerns through joint events such as those organised by the Electricity Industry Group Committee and the Netzer Working Group.
 In addition, the company regularly sends guest speakers and lecturers to IG BCE educational events.
 In order to promote employee involvement in trade union affairs, taster courses on co-determination are offered to staff.
 A youth and trainee representative committee (JAV) promotes the interests of young people at the company.
 The JAV works closely with co-determination bodies.